Shiva903-hue/SmartNote/README.md

 # 🧠 Smart Note Manager
-          (Working)
+**Not Complete**
-**Smart Note Manager** is a sleek and modern note-taking web app built using **ReactJS**.
-It allows users to create, manage, and search notes efficiently — like a personal digital notebook. 📒✨
+**Smart Note Manager** is a sleek, modern note-taking web app built using **ReactJS**.
+It allows users to create, manage, and search notes efficiently, like a personal digital notebook. 📒✨

 ## 🌟 Features I want to implement